-- 2 Now create a new entry in the name list.
+- 1 Select a communication layer for the remote station from the layer list that has bundling activated in the Layer-2 options.
+Select from the following Layer-2 options: - compr. according to the LZS data compression procedure (Stac) reduces the amount of data if the data hasn't already been compressed.
+This procedure is also supported by routers of other manufacturers and by ISDN adapters under Windows operating systems. - ▷ bundle uses two B channels per connection. - bnd+cmpr uses both (compression and channel bundling) and provides the maximum possible data transmission performance. - 2 Now create a new entry in the peer list.
 When doing so, watch the holding times for the connection.
 Please observe the following rules: - Depending on the type of application, the B1 hold time should be increased to such a level so that the connection is not dropped prematurely because of packets not being transmitted for a short time.
-Experience has shown that values between 60 and 180 seconds are a good basis which can be adapted as required during operation. - ➤ The B2 holding time determines whether static or dynamic channel bundling will be used (see above).
+Experience has shown that values between 60 and 180 seconds are a good basis which can be adapted as required during operation. - ▷ The B2 holding time determines whether static or dynamic channel bundling will be used (see above).
 A B2 holding time of '0' or '9999' ensures that the bundling will be static; values in between permit dynamic channel bundling.
-The B2 holding time defines how long the data throughput may lie below the threshold for dynamic channel bundling without the second B channel automatically being disconnected. - 3 Use the entry for the Y connection in the Router interface list to determine what should happen if a second connection to a different remote station is requested during an existing connection using channel bundling.
+The B2 holding time defines how long the data throughput may lie below the threshold for dynamic channel bundling without the second B channel automatically being disconnected. - (3) Use the entry for the Y connection in the Router interface list to determine what should happen if a second connection to a different remote station is requested during an existing connection using channel bundling.